anish0071/Project-A/README.md

 Traditional insurance systems are not designed for such real-time, short-duration disruptions due to slow claim processing and reliance on manual verification.
 While parametric insurance enables faster payouts, existing systems often rely on static triggers that fail to capture real-world complexity, leading to inaccurate outcomes.

-Additionally, these systems are increasingly exposed to misuse through location spoofing and coordinated claims, highlighting the need for more intelligent and resilient designs.
+Additionally, these systems are increasingly exposed to misuse through location spoofing and coordinated claims.

 **There is a need for a real-time, adaptive, and reliable system that can accurately detect genuine disruptions and provide fair compensation to gig workers.**